Shungy/cryptofrens-contracts/README.md

 equal to `1`, such that emission schedule described in previous paragraphs will continue to hold true.

 Note that “staking duration” mentioned here has a nuance, and it is not simply the duration between staking and withdrawing. *Staking duration of a staked token of a user* is the time between the two contract interactions by that user.
 These interactions can be staking, withdrawing, or harvesting.

-You will need to refer to the code on how average staking duration and per-user staking duration is calculated.
-Refer to `updateStakingDuration` modifier and `userStakingDuration` and `stakingDuration` functions.
+Please refer to the code on how average staking duration and per-user staking duration is calculated.
+See `updateStakingDuration` modifier and `userStakingDuration` and `stakingDuration` functions.

 In the end `userStakingDuration(account) / stakingDuration()` is used as per-user multiplier.
 Refer to `earned` function.
+Tests yet to be done to confirm the logic.

 ## Commands